-You’ve seen it movies and in television shows: The proverbial hamster wheel.
-Yes, these animals really do love to run on it.
-That’s because they need as much exercise as they can get!
-So, in anticipation of this let’s just say you’ll want your hamster’s cage somewhere in the home in which you won’t hear the wheel at 2:30 in the morning.
+The proverbial hamster wheel.
+Yes, these animals really do love to run on it, which is because they need as much exercise as they can get.
+So, in anticipation of this let’s just say you’ll want your hamster’s cage somewhere in the home where you won’t hear the wheel turning at 2:30 in the morning.

 If you’ve never bought an exercise wheel for a hamster before, you may not realize that they actually come in varying sizes.
 You can easily buy a small wheel for your dwarf hamster.